Brenda Fingold, JD, MA

 B.A., Sociology, Summa Cum Laude, University of Massachusetts, Amherst, MA (1981) Member, Phi Beta Kappa

 Brenda Fingold joined the Center for Mindfulness after fifteen years as a wellness consultant teaching mindfulness and Mindfulness-Based Stress Reduction as the cornerstone of her programs and coaching.
 Brenda offers a unique breadth and depth of wisdom and experience teaching in the law and corporate world and a passion for making health and wellness accessible to businesses, legal organizations, schools, non-profits and municipal organizations.
 She teaches MBSR, Mindfulness@Work, and other mindfulness-based programs and offers her strategic management skills to assist organizations in implementing work site wellness programs.
+Brenda is also a board member of the Mindfulness in Law Society (MILS).

 As the founder of Back to Balance, Brenda empowered individuals to take responsibility for their health and well-being by providing tools, skills and support to change behavior habits and make healthy and more satisfying lifestyle choices.
 With a focus on cultivating mindful awareness, resilience, balance, leadership excellence and the ability to skillfully respond to challenge and change, Brenda’s intention is to offer individuals the means thrive in and sustain a long and satisfying career in their chosen profession.
 She has taught in diverse organizations, including global businesses and law firms, the Massachusetts Judicial Institute, Harvard Law School, the Massachusetts Interlocal Insurance Association and the Kripalu Center for Yoga & Health.